Electron Microscopy Facility

 Electron microscopes, whether of the transmission (TEM) or the scanning (SEM) type, relate to the study of specimen ultrastructure at levels of resolution that transcend the modest possibilities attainable using light microscopes.
 Additionally, for many specimens the superior depth of field achieved using a SEM makes it the instrument of choice, even at quite low magnifications.

 We are accustomed to tackling routine problems with specimens ranging from the microbiological to the geological.
-Particular expertise is present in a number of areas such as ultramicrotomy (ultrathin sectioning of resin embedded specimens), immunolabelling of specific sites within tissues, negative staining of bacterial and viral samples.
+Particular expertise is present in a number of areas such as ultramicrotomy (ultrathin sectioning of resin embedded specimens), immunolabelling of specific sites within tissues and negative staining of macromolecules, bacteria or viral samples.
 We also have critical point drying available for SEM.

 The Director and the staff are always happy to discuss either brief ‘service’ or longer collaborative arrangements.
 Please contact us for a copy of our current charging rates outlining the costs and basis upon which work can be undertaken.